sinast3000/RGAP/README.md

-# 'RGAP': Output Gap Estimation in R
+# RGAP: Output Gap Estimation in R

 'RGAP' provides tools for modeling and estimating the bivariate unobserved component models involved in the European Commission's Cobb-Douglas production function methodology to estimate potential output and the output gap.